-Your excess risk of coronary heart disease is decreased to half that of a smoker after one year.
+The excess risk of coronary heart disease drops to half that of current smokers after one year.

 If you've put a year between you and the last cigarette you smoked, congratulations!
-Be grateful for the freedom you have created for yourself.
-Protect and nurture it.
 The benefits of the positive choices you've made will continue to grow as you move forward from here.

 Here at About.com Smoking Cessation, we offer certificates (free) to commemorate your first year smoke free.
 They can be printed out and framed, or used as a wallpaper background for your computer.
-You've worked hard for your freedom!
 Select a certificate and we'll personalize it and send it out to you as a .jpg file.

 One Year Smoke Free Milestone Certificate Gallery